Abstract Submission Guidelines

 Accepted abstracts of Oral, Vignette and Poster presentations have the possibility to be published in a Supplementary Issue of the International Journal of Technology Assessment in Health Care.
 Abstract submitters will be able to provide their consent for publication in the abstract submission form.
 Once abstracts have been accepted for the official program, there will be an editing process and if any major changes are recommended these will be communicated to the abstract submitter (primary contact).
-If authors would like to have their abstracts to go into the Supplement of IJTAHC then a fully completed copyright form must accompany the submission.
+If authors would like to have their abstracts to go into the Supplement of IJTAHC then a fully completed copyright form must be provided.
 Link to the Copyright Assignment Form.
-The Supplementary Issue will be published ahead of the meeting.
+The Supplement will be produced several months after the meeting.

 The scoring system applied to all abstracts will take into consideration gender balance, the involvement of students and contributions from people from Low and Middle-Income Country (LMIC) as well as patients, users and clients.

 1) Appropriateness to HTAi

 The concept of the abstract should be appropriate to HTAi and in alignment with the main themes of the Annual Meeting.
 Panels and workshops should have presenters who are knowledgeable about the subject matter and, collectively, represent a variety of different perspectives and/or settings.